-- The bone age assessment method uses an X-ray of the hand and wrist to determine how far the bones have developed (5).
-Based on that, the doctor can estimate further bone formation, if any, in the child, which in turn can help predict the likely adult height of the child.
+- The bone age assessment method uses an X-ray of the hand and wrist to determine how far the bones have developed and assigns a “bone age” which may be different than “chronological age” (the years and months since birth).
+(5).
+Based on that, the doctor can estimate the percentage of growth completed and how much more remains to be achieved , which in turn can help predict the likely adult height of the child.

-- Depending on the age of the child, the doctor may take an X-ray of the other areas of the body, such as the clavicle, to estimate the height (6).
+- Depending on the age of the child, the doctor may take an X-ray of the other areas of the body, such as the elbow, feet, hip or knees, to estimate the height (6).

 - Doctors usually go for the bone age assessment method for children who seem to have a considerably shorter or taller stature for their age.

 The above methods only provide an estimate and not the definite adult height.
 The American Academy of Pediatrics states that when it comes to the child’s adult height, “no one has a crystal ball.”
 So, there is no way to know for sure how tall your son or daughter will be as an adult.